Page title

 The new Inspector will be able to review a decision to close part of a meeting to the public.

-From 1 January 2025, all local governments will be required to audio record parts of a meeting that are closed to the public.
-Additionally, as proposed in the Bill’s reforms, the Inspector will be able to order that the local government release the audio recording to the public if the Inspector determines that the meeting was not closed in accordance with the Act or regulations.
+All local governments will be required to audio record parts of a meeting that are closed to the public.
+Additionally, as proposed in the reforms, the Inspector will be able to order that the local government release the audio recording to the public if the Inspector determines that the meeting was not closed in accordance with the Act or regulations.

 Audit, risk and improvement committees

-Audit committees will be revised as audit, risk and improvement committees (ARICs).
-ARICs must have an independent presiding member to ensure a level of neutrality and impartial oversight in chairing these meetings.
-An independent presiding member must be a person who is not a council member of a local government or an employee of the local government.
+Audit committees will be revised as audit, risk and improvement committees (ARICs) and must have an independent presiding member to ensure a level of neutrality and impartial oversight in chairing these meetings.
+An independent presiding member must be a person who is not a council member of any local government or an employee of the local government.
 If a deputy presiding member is appointed, they must also be independent.

 The introduction of an independent presiding member provides an opportunity for increased community confidence in a local government’s financial and risk management.
-Local government operations may also benefit through appointing an independent chair with risk and financial management expertise that may otherwise be unavailable.
+There may also be benefit to the local government through appointing an independent presiding member with risk and financial management expertise that may otherwise be unavailable.

 This reform reflects modern governance practices in State Government authorities and agencies as well as private corporations.

-In relation to the current Act, an audit committee is required to be established comprising 3 or more persons appointed by absolute majority by a local government.
-Most of the members must be council members.
+Under the current provisions of the Act, an audit committee is required to be established comprising of 3 or more persons appointed by an absolute majority decision of the local government.
+The majority of the members must be council members.
 The CEO or a local government employee cannot be a member.

 Audit, risk and improvement committee model